rapheww/minishell/README.md

 minishell$

-You can now execute commands just like in Bash.
+You can now execute most commands just like in Bash.

 ## Resources